croservices/cro/docs/reference/cro-ssl.md

-# Cro::SSL
+# Cro::TLS

-The `Cro::SSL` module contains a number of classes enabling the use of SSL in Cro pipelines.
+The `Cro::TLS` module contains a number of classes enabling the use of TLS in Cro pipelines.

-## Cro::SSL::Listener
+## Cro::TLS::Listener

-The `Cro::SSL::Listener` class is a `Cro::Source`.
+The `Cro::TLS::Listener` class is a `Cro::Source`.
 It is constructed with the `port` named argument, and an optional `host` named argument (which defaults to `localhost`).
 Any further named arguments will be passed along to `IO::Socket::Async::SSL.listen`, providing full access to its feature set.